 The next day was meant to be free and easy but one of my friends went down with hill diarrhoea.
 After a frantic call to her GP in Calcutta, 2 courses of antibiotics were prescribed.
 Thankfully, she was carrying those tablets with her and got started on them immediately.
 The medicines proved quite effective but she decided to stick to a no-risk diet of rice, dal, boiled potatoes and eggs.
 Post lunch, we went out to explore the town.

 While finalising our Lachung hotel, we all loved Season House (awesome TA reviews) but it did not provide room heaters.
-And being true blue, cold-fearing Bengalis (ore baba, thanda lege jabey), we had thumbed it down.
-Better warm than sorry is what we believe in.
-That afternoon, we wanted to check it out for future reference.
+And being true blue, sheetkature cold-fearing Bengalis (ore baba, thanda lege jabey), we had thumbed it down.
+Better warm than sorry is our motto.
+That afternoon, we wanted to check the place out for future reference.
 It truly was a mind blowing property with jaw-dropping views.
 It also had the cutest possible dining hall.
 The rooms were smaller but who cares about that when the setting is so spectacular?
-The manager also assured us that very soon, they will be able to provide room heaters.
-If we come here in April some day, we will definitely stay here, room heater or not.
+The manager assured us that very soon, they will be able to provide room heaters.
+If we ever come here again in April, we will definitely stay here, room heater or not.
 Food served here is vegetarian, although non-veg momos are available at the junction below.
 The climb is quite steep though.

 We retired early as we had to leave at 5.30am next morning for Yumthang Valley and Zero Point.
-My friend decided to give it a skip as she needed more rest and wanted to play it safe with her under-control diarrhoea.
-We were to soon discover how mindblowing that trip was going to be.
+My friend decided to give it a skip as she needed more rest and wanted to play it safe with her just-under-control diarrhoea.
+We would soon discover how mind-blowing this trip was going to be.
 The rhododendron flowers bloom in summer but even without them, this journey was one of the most picturesque ones we had ever taken.
 We had to pass through an army camp to reach the valley and nature started to reveal its gorgeousness right from the very start of our journey.